 “I’m grateful for all of my Babson professors who helped make Arist what it is,” Ioffe said.
 “It was an opportunity to give back.”

-The company was established following Ioffe’s experience working with Yemeni students who lacked the high-speed internet connections necessary to participate in online learning.
+The company was established following Ioffe’s experience working with Yemen students who lacked the high-speed internet connections necessary to participate in online learning.
 Most recently, a COVID-19 course has provided knowledge about the virus to 90,000 Nakivale Refugees in Southwest Uganda following the area’s first reported cases.

 “Arist is already being used to reinforce, supplement, and even replace learning experiences of all kinds, and we want to help professors maximize the remote learning experience they can deliver to students,” said Arist chief impact officer Maxine Anderson ’22.